“I haven’t been everywhere, but it’s on my list” (Susan Sontag)

 My approach when taking portraits is very different from photographing landscapes.
 In my portraits, the subject and composition are key as it is the human condition, its struggle, happiness and diversity that drives my photographic portraits.

 When I photograph landscapes, my approach is the opposite from portrait photography.
-While the subject and the composition are important, light quality comes first.
+While light is important, a strong subject matter and composition come first.
 This means using a tripod, a medium format camera, a lot of planning and a bit of luck.